aramell/team-player/spec.md

      The application is pretty DRY
     x Limited logic in controllers
-     Views use helper methods if appropriate
-     Views use partials if appropriate
+    x Views use helper methods if appropriate x Views use partials if appropriate